Global fixed point in low-dimensional surface group deformation space: A construction of a linear representation

 Now let $\pi$ denote $\pi_1(\sgn, x)$, and $\Hom(\pi, \GL{r,\C})$ the representation space, the set of all homomorphisms of $\pi$ into $\GL{r,\C}$.
 The natural action of $\bmgn$ on $\pi$ induces an $\bmgn$-action on $\Hom(\pi, \GL{r,\C})$ via precomposition:

 This action descends to the action on the deformation space $X_r = \Hom(\pi, \GL{r,\C})/\GL{(r,\C)}$, which is the set of conjugacy classes of representations.

 Since the action of $\iota(\alpha)$ on $\pi$ is given by the inner automorphism, the kernel of the forgetful homomorphism $p$ acts trivially on $X_r$, and therefore the action of $\bmgn$ on $X_r$ descends to an action of $\mgn$ on $X_r$, which is the precise description of the natural action of $\mgn$ on $X_r$.
-We note, in particular, that a finite orbit of the $\mgn$-action on $X_r$ is same as that of the $\bmgn$-action on $X_r$. \ppar
+We note, in particular, that a finite orbit of the $\mgn$-action on $X_r$ coincides with that of the $\bmgn$-action on $X_r$. \ppar

 Now suppose $\phi \in \Hom(\pi, \GL{r,\C})$.
 We define

 where $[ \phi ]$ denotes the representing class of $\phi$ in $X_r$.
 For any complex vector space $W$, we denote by $\GL{W}$ the group of the linear automorphisms of $W$. \begin{lemma} Suppose $g \ge 0$, $n \ge 0$, and $r \ge 1$.
 Let $\phi \in \Hom(\pi, \GL{r,\C})$, and $W_\phi$ denote the subspace of the vector space $\End{r,\C}$ spanned by the image of $\phi$.
 Then the following holds. \begin{enumerate} \item[(1)] There exists a unique linear representation